slopjong/MediaSpy/README.md

 A movie collection catalog.

-The project was originally created by St�phane P�chard but stopped his work on it in 2009.
+The project was originally created by Stéphane Péchard but stopped his work on it in 2009.
 It got forked here to allow github users to collaborate and/or use it to learn C++/Qt by learning by doing.

 Links
 -------